n8willis/kernall/lettermodel.md

 adjusted so that both stems are aligned on veritcal grid lines.

-Second, the side bearings are set so that each bearing is half the width of the counter inside the "n."
-From there, the side bearing for the other glyphs can be computed algebraically.
+Second, the sidebearings are set so that each bearing is half the width of the counter inside the "n."
+From there, the sidebearings for the other glyphs can be computed algebraically.

 For his example,
-Blokland applies a 36-unit grid over a normally-proportioned Roman face, and provides a chart listing the left- and right-sidebearings for the full uppercase and lowercase basic Latin alphabet, plus the period and comma.
+Blokland applies a 36-unit grid over a normally-proportioned Roman face, and provides a chart listing the left and right sidebearings for the full uppercase and lowercase basic Latin alphabet, plus the period and comma.